 The CMS BALANCE Model GLP-1 program is CMS's two-step effort to expand access to GLP-1 medications for obesity under Medicaid and Medicare Part D. Medicare has long been prohibited by law from covering drugs when used specifically for weight loss, while state Medicaid coverage of obesity drugs has remained optional.
 If you have been paying $1,000+ a month out of pocket for Wegovy or Zepbound, or if you gave up entirely because the price was out of reach — this program is what you have been waiting for.

 The $50 copay does not count toward your Part D deductible or out-of-pocket cap.
 Low-income subsidies do not apply during the Bridge.
-The Bridge only lasts six months.
-And whether you keep access in 2027 depends entirely on whether your specific Part D plan volunteers to participate in BALANCE.
+The Bridge runs 18 months (July 2026–December 2027).
+BALANCE will not launch for Medicare Part D in 2027 — the Bridge is the primary path through end of 2027.

 We built this page to be the only resource you need.
 Everything below — eligibility, cost, timelines, risks, and your options if you cannot wait or do not qualify — comes directly from official CMS guidance and verified policy analysis.